Arthur Rostron: The Titanic rescue

 When awakened, Captain Rostron was initially angry at Cottam but after being told what happened he immediately ordered the ship to race towards Titanics reported position, posting extra lookouts to help spot and manoeuvre around the ice he knew to be in the area.
 Only after ordering Carpathia "turned to", towards the disaster scene, did Rostron confirm with Cottam that the latter was sure about Titanics distress call.
 About 58 nmi separated Carpathia from Titanics position.
 Rostron and his engineering crew, led by Chief Engineer A.B.
 Johnston, skillfully obtained the maximum speed possible from the engines of Carpathia, coaxing her up to 17.5 kn – three and a half knots faster than her rated speed.
 Even so, Carpathia, travelling through dangerous ice floes, took about 3.5 hours to reach Titanics radioed position.

 During this time, Rostron turned off heating to ensure maximum steam for Carpathias engines and had the ship prepared for survivors, including getting blankets, food, and drinks ready, and ordering his medical crew to stand by to receive the possibly injured.
 Crewmen were placed in the corridors to reassure passengers alarmed by the increased speed and changed direction of the ship.
 Altogether, 23 orders from Rostron to his crew were successfully implemented before Carpathia had even arrived at the scene of the disaster.
 Rostron highly praised his crew for their efficiency in his report to line management.
 Rostron was a pious man: issuing orders, he often raised a hand to his cap and closed his eyes in prayer.
 Speaking of the risk taken by running through dense ice at speed at night, he is reported to have said, "I can only conclude another hand than mine was on the helm."

-When Rostron believed he was nearing Titanic, he ordered green starburst rockets launched to alert the sinking ship if she was still afloat, or her survivors if she was not.
-Carpathia began picking up survivors about an hour after the first starburst was seen by those in the lifeboats.
-Carpathia would end up rescuing 705 survivors out of the 2,228 passengers and crew on board Titanic; at least one survivor is said to have died after reaching the ship.
-After consulting with White Star Line managing director and Titanic survivor J. Bruce Ismay, Rostron decided to turn the ship around and return to New York City to disembark the survivors.